Active random force promotes diffusion in bacterial cytoplasm: Introduction

 Nevertheless, the enhancements of diffusion constants in active cells relative to dormant cells can be more substantial for larger particles given an appropriate size-dependent active random force.
 Most importantly, the experimentally measured ratios of diffusion constants between active and dormant {\it E. coli} cells agree quantitatively with our simulations and suggest an autocorrelation function of the active random force proportional to the cube of particle radius.
+We further demonstrate that such a white-noise active force is equivalent to an active force with a constant magnitude undergoing rotational diffusion.
+From the data of {\it E. coli}, we infer the magnitude of this active force as $0.57$ pN, consistent with typical force magnitudes in the cytoplasm \citep{Cusachs2017}.
 Our results shed light on the mechanical nature of out-of-equilibrium processes in the bacterial cytoplasm and unveil an emergent simplicity in complex living systems.